napari/napari.github.io/fundamentals/getting_started.md

 ## next steps

-To learn more about how to use the napari viewer the different types of napari layers checkout the [viewer tutorial](./viewer) and more of our tutorials listed below.
+To learn more about how to use the napari viewer with different types of napari layers checkout the [viewer tutorial](./viewer) and more of our tutorials listed below.

 {% include footer.md %}